Harry Mutter Captain of Dutch Tall Ship Morgenster

 Many people people have had big career changes as a result of tall ship sailing.
 As an example a young woman sailed with Debbie and Adam on a tall ship and our small pilot cutter Eve of St Mawes.

 At the time she was completing a Music Degree at Edinburgh University.
-Now she is a Master Mariner and Ice Master of oil or chemical tankers, you don’t find higher qualifications than that in the Merchant Navy.
+Now she is a Master Mariner and Ice Master, you don’t find higher qualifications than that in the Merchant Navy.